 We are not new to attempts to dehumanize to legitimate immoral actions.
 Recall the consequences of prior attempts to dehumanize Jews in Nazi Germany or slaves in the antebellum period.

-In efforts to exalt the pro-life position, the following arguments are typically brought forth:
+In efforts to support the pro-choice position, the following arguments are typically brought forth:

 1. They’re safer than illegal abortions.